Enhancing Small Medical Learners with Privacy-preserving Contextual Prompting: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We evaluate our methods on the first three datasets for in-domain performance and on all four datasets for out-of-domain performance: \textbf{1.
-MedQA} \citep{jin2020disease} tests biomedical and clinical knowledge using 4-way multiple-choice questions from the US Medical Licensing Exam.
+MedQA} \citep{jin2020disease} contains 4-way multiple-choice questions from the US Medical Licensing Exam.
 It has 10,178/1,272/1,273 instances in the training/development/test sets.
 Results on the development and test sets are reported. \textbf{2.
 HEADQA} \citep{vilares2019HEADQA} features multiple-choice questions from specialized Spanish healthcare exams conducted between 2013 and 2017.
-Exams from 2013 and 2014 have five-option multiple-choice tests, while exams from 2015 to 2017 have four-option tests.
 The dataset has 2,657/1,366/2,742 instances in the training/development/test sets.
 We report results on the development and test sets. \textbf{3.
 MedMCQA} \citep{pal2022medmcqa} is a 4-way multiple-choice dataset from Indian medical school entrance exams.
 It has 182.8k/4.2k/6.1k instances in the training/development/test sets.
 We use a randomly selected subset of 10,000 training instances and report results on the development set, following previous work \citep{nori2023capabilities}. \textbf{4.
 MMLU-professional medicine} \citep{hendrycks2021measuring} is a 4-way biomedical multiple-choice dataset, with 5/31/272 instances in the training/validation/test sets.
 We evaluate the Out-of-Domain (OOD) performance of our method on the test set without adaptation.